chelseacristen/Green-Dissertation_Nonprofits-Communities/README.md

 ## This repository contains all data, pre-processing, scraping, and analysis R and Python scripts used to create this dissertation project.
-If you have any questions or concerns, please don't hestitate to reach out.
+If you have any questions or concerns, please contact the author (Chelsea Green).

 ## Abstract